 Move over golden poppy and grizzly bear, and make room for another gawk-worthy state emblem.

-This duck· billed hadrosaur stomped around these parts 66 million years ago near what is now central California.
+This duck· billed hadrosaur stomped around these parts 66 million years ago near what is now central California, and is now the official California state dinosaur.
 About as long as a school bus, these dinosaurs probably browsed the landscape for trees and small plants, using their broad teeth, perfect instruments for grinding chewy leaves.
 Though Augustynolophus lived on land, some were swept out to sea after they died, eventually settling to the bottom of the ocean, which covered much of ancient California.

 Augustynolophus Morrisi